nklnkl/csc226-cms-api/doc/obj/blog.md

 - updated
   - type: integer
   - description: used to mark when this resource was last updated since epoch
-- email
+- account_id
   - type: string
-  - description: used to authenticate a user for a session
+  - description: used to identify which account this resource is associated with
-- password
+- title
   - type: string
+  - max: 255
-  - description: password used to authenticate a user for a session, password is encrypted prior to database submission
+  - description: used to title a blog
-- username
+- body
   - type: string
+  - max: 5000
-  - description: used as a public handler for a user's account
+  - description: used as the content of the blog